-- School uniforms need to be clean, neat and ironed.
-Tight clothing is unacceptable. - BBS short sleeve or long sleeve shirt, BBS pants or shorts, sweater or jacket or approved class/group shirts or High School BBS jacket.
+School uniforms need to be clean, neat and ironed.
+Tight clothing is unacceptable.

+- BBS short sleeve or long sleeve shirt, BBS pants or shorts, sweater or jacket or approved class/group shirts or High School BBS jacket.
 BBS shirts must be worn with the zip-up BBS hoodies.
 Nothing else is acceptable. - Shoes or sneakers of any color are acceptable.
 For safety purposes, bedroom slippers, sandals, or CrocsTM of any kind are not allowed.
-All shoes must have backs. - Appropriate hair length for boys is required to be a length that does not touch the collar of their shirt. - Hats are not part of the school uniform and therefore should not be worn in the classrooms.
+All shoes must have backs. - Hats are not part of the school uniform and therefore should not be worn in the classrooms.
 However, they may be worn outside the classrooms. - Students should always be in their school uniform.
 If they have a PE class or they are participating in any sports activity during or after school, they should change before and after that activity.
 No excuse will be given for being late to any class because of changing or showering after any sports activity or PE class.

 Violations of the uniform code will be logged in the student's Skoolee Discipline File.
 Consequences will apply.
-(Please refer to CONSEQUENCES CHART on pages 23-24)
+(Please refer to CONSEQUENCES CHART)

 Please be aware that students must be in complete uniform (BBS SHIRT AND PANTS).
 If a student arrives at school out of uniform he or she will be asked to have their proper uniform delivered to school immediately and consequences for being out of uniform will apply.
 Students who are not in full compliance with the uniform requirements will face consequences.
-(Please refer to CONSEQUENCES CHART on pages 23-24)
+(Please refer to CONSEQUENCES CHART)